Stocks turn mixed on Wall Street ahead of Fed, jobs news

 Chair Jerome Powell has signaled the Fed will announce after its policy meeting Wednesday that it will start paring its $120 billion in monthly bond purchases as soon as this month.
 Those purchases are intended to keep long-term loan rates low to encourage borrowing and spending.

+“We all know the Fed is going to unwind, what's not known is the language around employment and how the Fed frames what success looks like,” said Robert Schein, chief investment officer at Blanke Schein Wealth Management.

+The employment market recovery has been a key focus for the central bank.
+The job market has been improving, but it has mostly lagged the rest of the economic recovery as people are hesitant to return to work despite an abundance of job openings.
+Investors will get another update Friday when the Labor Department releases its jobs report for October.

-The central bank's plan to trim its bond purchases comes as businesses and consumers contend with higher prices on raw materials and finished goods.
+The central bank's plan to trim its bond purchases also comes as businesses and consumers contend with higher prices for raw materials and finished goods.
 Supply chain problems are cutting into corporate finances and prompting companies to raise prices.

-Investors will also get more economic updates this week.
-The Institute for Supply Management will release its service sector index for October on Wednesday and the Labor Department will releases its jobs report for October on Friday.
+Investors will get another update on services, which make up a big part of the economy, when the Institute for Supply Management releases its service sector index for October on Wednesday.